Frequently Asked Questions

 You will identify any training development needs locally, usually through the appraisal process or ongoing reviews with your line manager.
 Where training needs are identified and agreed as part of your ability to carry out your day-to-day practice, the expectation is that they are provided free of charge to the individual, be they provided by the NHS or another education provider.
 Where the development needs are not specifically related to the current post you will need to clarify the access with your line manager.

-NHS and non NHS organisations get access to Multi Professional Education and Training (MPET) funding which is for training the healthcare workforce.
-LETBs should make their decisions on investing MPET resources based on local workforce priorities and achieving value for money in providing high quality training for the delivery of that workforce.
+NHS and non NHS organisations can get access to funding which is for training for the healthcare workforce via their local Health Education England (HEE) offices.
+HEE make their decisions on investing resources based on local workforce priorities and achieving value for money in providing high quality training for the delivery of that workforce.
 Funding received by organisations should be based on the training provided by those organisations.

 13. How should staff be involved in workforce planning issues?